-Examples: The solution replaced some of the road traffic with more efficient or flexible means of transport, reduced the need for mobility during peak hours, or introduced new technology to make the traffic more fluent.
+Examples: The solution replaced some road traffic with more efficient or flexible means of transport, reduced the need for mobility during peak hours, or introduced new technology to make the traffic more fluent.

 Definitions: Compared to the air polluting emissions, this aspect refers to all means of increasing sustainability by being energy efficient.

-Definitions: The number of parking spaces that the city is allocating for private cars in the area affected by the solution.
+Definitions: The number of parking spaces the city is allocating for private cars in the area affected by the solution.

 Examples: The popularity of shared economy enables the conversion of private car parking spaces to bike racks or parking spaces dedicated to shared cars, a new parking policy reduces the number of parking spaces reserved for residents if accompanied with other mobility options, there is a new car-free zone in the area, or there has already been a reduction in parking spaces since the implementation of other solutions.

 QUESTION 12: Has the solution affected vehicle or ride-sharing in the area?